jorgschonau/SaddestSentence/README.md

 An hounorable mention goes to Pulp Fiction:

->This shit is between me and you and the soon-to-be-livin'- the-rest-of-his-short-ass-life-in- agonizing-pain, mr. rapist here.
+>This shit is between me and you and the soon-to-be-livin'- the-rest-of-his-short-ass-life-in- agonizing-pain, Mr. rapist here.

 ### Books analysed: